nptcl/npt/docs/md/B1_Using.md

 # 1.5 Using amalgamation

-First of all, let me explain how to use only amalgamation.
+First of all, let me explain how to use only `amalgamation-single.lisp`.
 Put the following file in the same directory as `main.c` that you created.

 - `lisp.c`